-Phil Collins’s classic, Oscar-nominated title song is justly legendary.
+Phil Collins’s superb, Oscar-nominated title song is justly legendary.
 It’s a great song that perfectly captures the mood of the film — pay attention to the lyrics, the song adds a poignant postscript to the movie.
 French composer Michel Colombier (The Money Pit and The Golden Child) and American guitarist Larry Carlton (ex-member of the jazz group The Crusaders) are responsible for the incidental music.

 Conclusions & Final Thoughts:

-You could successfully argue that Out of the Past has less flaws than Against All Odds (the remake does lose a bit of momentum during the second half), but it doesn’t mean that the remake is bad (the 1947 movie isn’t perfect either).
+One could argue that Out of the Past has fewer flaws than Against All Odds (the remake does lose a bit of momentum during the second half), but that doesn’t mean that the remake is worthless (the 1947 movie isn’t perfect either).
 I love both movies for different reasons.
 Out of the Past is rightly considered a classic, but I feel Against All Odds is an unjustly unappreciated thriller.
 Color, 121 minutes, Rated R.